Simpit-team/KerbalSimpitRevamped/README.md

 IDEs such as Visual Studio and MonoDevelop / Xamarin Studio aren't really supported, and some minor work is required to compile using them.

+### Dependencies

+Kerbal Sim Pit depends on [SerialPortLib2](https://github.com/phardy/SerialPortLib2).
+My fork of this project makes no changes apart from targetting .NET 3.5.
+The csproj file for Kerbal Sim Pit is hardcoded to look for SerialPortLib2.dll in the root KerbalSimPit project directory.
+Either copy/link the dll there, or update the references in the csproj to point to the correct location.

 ### Compilation prerequisites

 Ensure the following utilites are installed: